Henry Arthur Herbert (1815–1866): Career

-In September 1837, Herbert married the artist Mary Balfour, whom he had met in Rome.
-They had four children: Eleanor (1839-1907), Henry Arthur (1840–1901), Charles (1842-1891) and Blanche (1846-1920).
+Personal life

 Herbert's family owned the Muckross Estate near Killarney in County Kerry, and they moved there to Torc Cottage after their wedding.
 Mary brought a large dowry to the marriage, and in 1839 they began construction of the large Muckross House.
 It was finished in 1843, shortly before the Great Famine.

-Herbert is buried in Killegy graveyard, near Muckross village.
+In September 1837, Herbert married the artist Mary Balfour, whom he had met in Rome.
+They had four children: